 Before recommending a keyhole repair, also known as an arthroscopic fixation, your upper limb orthopaedic consultant will consider the size and location of your tear as well as how any weakness, pain, stiffness or instability affects your daily activities, recreation or sleep.
 The operation involves re-attaching the affected tendon to where it’s been torn away from your upper arm bone.

 Your age is not an important issue, though the healing rate of tendons does slow up as we get older.
 Our expert orthopaedic team have successfully helped patients in their 70’s and 80’s with rotator cuff repairs.

 As well as our own experienced upper limb consultant surgeons, we also work with a global group of Orthopaedic Specialists.

 If your tendon tear is full thickness or unbalanced, it’s likely keyhole surgery will be the best recommendation.
 However, if your tear is big and your tendons are weak, your healing may be poor.
-To give your recuperation a boost, we often recommend Platelet-rich Plasma (PRP) therapy or Activated Mesenchymal Pericyte Plasma (AMPP®) injections.
-We find patients that have AMPP or PRP after their operation recover more quickly and with less post-operative pain.
+To give your recuperation a boost, we often recommend Micro-Fragmented Adipose Tissue (MFAT), Bone Marrow Aspirate Concentrate (BMAC) or Platelet Rich Plasma (PRP).
+We find patients that have MFAT, BMAC or PRP after their operation recover more quickly and with less post-operative pain.

 Generally, rehabilitation after a rotator cuff repair operation takes six to nine months though, for some patients, it can be more than a year.
-In some cases, however, we’re able to enhance the healing process by using Platelet-rich Plasma (PRP) therapy or Activated Mesenchymal Pericyte Plasma (AMPP®) injections.
+In some cases, however, we’re able to enhance the healing process by using Micro-Fragmented Adipose Tissue (MFAT), Bone Marrow Aspirate Concentrate (BMAC) or Platelet Rich Plasma (PRP)

 Who will my consultation be with and what can I expect?